reactcod3/SimpleCalculator/README.md

-This is my forst project created using React.
+This is my first project created using React.
 The live version can be found below: https://reactcod3.github.io/SimpleCalculator/